 At the end of each of the Part A, B and C examinations, a candidate will be awarded a University Standardised Mark (USM) for each of the assessments taken.
 The Examiners may scale the raw marks to arrive at the USMs reported to candidates.
-The scaling algorithm used by the examiners is explained in detail in past examiners' reports which can be found on the Maths and Stats Canvas site: https://canvas.ox.ac.uk/courses/167098
+Past examiners' reports which can be found on the Maths and Stats Canvas site: https://canvas.ox.ac.uk/courses/273961.